crowdsecurity/php-cs-bouncer/docs/DEVELOPER.md

 ddev create-watcher [name] [password]
 ```

-N.B : Since we are using TLS authentification for agent, you should avoid to create a watcher with this method.
+**N.B.** : Since we are using TLS authentication for agent, you should avoid to create a watcher with this method.

 #### Use composer to update or install the lib